 To learn more about Service Nodes, click here.

 Lokinet is a network that uses market-based Sybil attack resistance and onion routing to create a new way to privately access the internet.
 Users of Lokinet will be able to access normal websites and SNApps without revealing their IP address.

 SNApps are traditional web applications that sit inside Lokinet and are hidden from the rest of the internet.
 The host’s IP is never revealed, so SNApps provide excellent protection for the development of censorship resistant social media, marketplaces, information sharing sites, and other apps that depend on user and server anonymity.

 To learn more about Lokinet, click here.

-Loki Services are back-end user-facing applications, such as Loki Messenger and Blink.
+Loki Services are back-end user-facing applications, such as Session and Blink.
 Off-chain networking and/or storage activities for these services are handled by swarms, groups of Service Nodes who query each other to enforce each other's honesty.
 This creates a trustless environment where no centralised leader can enforce censorship on any of the off-chain activities being conducted on the Loki Network.

 To learn more about Loki Services, click here.